Skip to content

 What is egg freezing?

 Egg freezing involves all the steps of an IVF cycle up to and including egg collection.
 Eggs are then frozen by a method called vitrification.
-When the eggs are required they will be thawed, and the woman resumes the second half of an IVF cycle: adding sperm to the eggs, embryo transfer, and freezing any spare embryos.
+When the eggs are required they will be thawed, and you resume the second half of an IVF cycle: adding sperm to the eggs, embryo transfer, and freezing any spare embryos.

 Who freezes their eggs?